benplay2/enphase_savings_calculator/README.md

 Enphase savings calculator

-Tool to help determine savings from adding components to a home monitored by Enphase.
+Tool to help determine savings from adding or modifying components to a home monitored by Enphase.

 For example:
 - How much money would be saved by adding a battery to a solar system?